PositiveVibe/recipes/README.md

 - 1 hour getting the loading icon to show in all appropriate places
 - 1 hour cleaning up code and small CSS tweaks

 ~10 hours total, maybe closer to 11

 ### Additional Considerations
 - Adding in the login/authentication tokens would have been nice to have, but I did not complete it.
 - Currently there is no routing, only internal state.
 I would like to add some routing so / and /recipe are different pages, allowing the user to hit the back button.
 - If I were to do this again I would have structured the individual recipe page as a component rather than a function.
 - This was the first webApp I built in React, previously I have edited existing code and made an app with Expo.io (without needing to do routing).
 - I actually learned a lot and could probably do this similar task in about half to 3/4 of the time were I to do it again.
+- Most of the action happens in the [Card.js](https://github.com/PositiveVibe/recipes/blob/main/src/Card.js) file.

 Thank you!